Tarragon

 Storage Tips

 Fresh tarragon is best stored in the refrigerator.
-Wrap the herb loosely in a damp paper towel and place it in a plastic bag or airtight container.
-This will help retain moisture and prevent wilting.
-Dried tarragon should be stored in an airtight container in a cool, dark, and dry place away from direct sunlight and heat to preserve its flavor and aroma.
-Freezing is also an option; chop the fresh tarragon and freeze it in ice cube trays with water or olive oil for easy use in cooking.
+Wrap the sprigs in a slightly damp paper towel and place them in a plastic bag.
+This helps to maintain moisture without causing mold growth.
+Dried tarragon should be kept in an airtight container in a cool, dark, and dry place, away from direct sunlight and heat, to preserve its flavor and aroma for as long as possible.

 Marnirni-apinthi Building, Lot Fourteen,